AnirudhNandan/Perception-Pick-Place/README.md

 The program loops over the object list and calculates centroids of detected clusters.

-The following code to centroid was obtained from discussion in slack udacity_perception channel from "reno" and "tokyo_adam"
+The following code to calculate centroid was obtained from discussion in slack udacity_perception channel from "reno" and "tokyo_adam"

 Code:
 ```python